Control of molecular rotation in helium nanodroplets with an optical centrifuge

 The amplitude of the observed in-field oscillations, described above, follows the intensity envelope of the centrifuge field, with the value of \costh{} approaching its isotropic value of 0.5 by the end of the centrifuge pulse.
 This behavior is analogous to adiabatic molecular alignment by a long linearly polarized laser field~\cite{Alignment-and-Trapping-of-Molecules1995, Colloquium:-Aligning-molecules2003}.
 In both cases, since the two-photon spectrum of the aligning field does not contain any rotational frequencies of the molecule, the latter is transferred back to its initial isotropic state as the field turns off adiabatically.

-On the other hand, when $f_{\text{CFG}}$ is resonant with one of the molecule's intrinsic rotational frequencies, occurring when $2 \times f_{\text{CFG}} = \Delta E(J \rightarrow J+2)/h$ (where $h$ is the Planck's constant), the resonant two-photon Raman process transfers population to the excited rotational state, creating a rotational wave packet which outlasts the excitation pulse~\cite{Adiabatic-excitation-of-rotational2004}.
+On the other hand, when $f_{\text{CFG}}$ is resonant with one of the molecule's intrinsic rotational frequencies, the resonant two-photon Raman process transfers population to the excited rotational state, creating a rotational wave packet which outlasts the excitation pulse~\cite{Adiabatic-excitation-of-rotational2004}.
+Since the frequency difference between the two circularly polarized centrifuge arms is equal to $2 f_{\text{CFG}}$~\cite{An-ultra-slow-optical-centrifuge.2025}, this occurs when $2 f_{\text{CFG}} = c\Delta E(J \rightarrow J+2)$.
 To find these resonances, corresponding to long-lived field-free rotation, we measured $\costh$ at a probe delay of \SI{550}{ps}, well beyond the end of cfCFG, while scanning $f_{\text{CFG}}$.
-The results are shown in Fig.~\ref{fig:FrequencyScan}.
+The result is shown in Fig.~\ref{fig:FrequencyScan}.

 As \notwo{} is primarily in its ground rotational state at $0.4$~K, the constant-frequency centrifuge can only drive a single Raman transition from $J=0$ to $J=2$, to which we assign the observed peak at $f_{\text{CFG}}=\SI{8.4(2)}{GHz}$.
 From this frequency, we extract the value of $B_{yz} = \SI{0.092(2)}{cm^{-1}}$, which is a factor of $1.9$ smaller than the corresponding gas-phase value.
 This finding is consistent with the typical renormalization of rotational constants reported for many other molecules in helium droplets~\cite{Infrared-spectroscopy-of-helium2006}.